- Blog

 Grades are often considered the single most important factor in college admissions decisions.
 But how do colleges compare students who come from such different high schools?
 You probably know your grade point average (GPA); it’s usually printed on your transcript.
 But what will that number mean to colleges?
 And what does it mean for a GPA to be weighted or unweighted?

 While there are many ways to calculate a GPA, there are two major camps that are crucial to understand in the college admissions process.
-One is an unweighted GPA, which calculates your overall average grade out of 4.0, without regard to the difficulty of your coursework.
+One is an unweighted GPA, which calculates your overall average grade out of 4.0, without regarding course difficulty.
 The other is a weighted GPA, which reflects both grades and course levels.

 So, which is more important?
 When evaluating a high school student’s academic performance, college admissions committees read weighted and unweighted GPAs differently.
-Read on to learn more about GPA weighting and how colleges evaluate your GPAs in the context of applications.
+Read on to learn more about GPA weighting and how admissions officers evaluate your GPAs in the context of applications.

 An unweighted GPA is simple to calculate.
 Each final course grade that you receive (from F to A) corresponds to a grade point out of 4.0, as shown in the table below: